I've been a film buff since childhood, and I love writing about and reviewing my favorites.

 Directed by: Nicholas Webster

-1964's Santa Claus Conquers the Martians is "required" viewing for true bad movie aficionados.
-This nearly-forgotten low budget kids' film was rescued from public-domain oblivion in the early 1990s by the movie-mocking experts at Mystery Science Theater 3000, and since then it's become something of a schlocky holiday perennial.
-SCCTM may not quite be an annual tradition like Rudolph The Red Nosed Reindeer or A Charlie Brown Christmas just yet, but give it time...
+Santa Claus Conquers the Martians is "required" viewing for true bad movie aficionados.
+This nearly-forgotten low-budget kids' film was rescued from public-domain oblivion in the early 1990s by the movie-mocking experts at Mystery Science Theater 3000, and since then it's become something of a schlocky holiday perennial.
+SCCTM may not quite be an annual tradition like Rudolph the Red-Nosed Reindeer or A Charlie Brown Christmas just yet, but give it time...

 In spite of its near-legendary rep, I had never experienced SCCTM till a few years ago when I found it on DVD (digitally remastered, even!) at my local dollar store.
 How could I possibly resist?
-81 minutes later, I had finally checked this kitsch classic off of my cinematic bucket list, and I was in perfect accord with the many reviews and articles that I had read about it.
+Eighty-one minutes later, I had finally checked this kitsch classic off of my cinematic bucket list, and I was in perfect accord with the many reviews and articles that I had read about it.
 Santa Claus Conquers the Martians is indeed the Perfect Storm of holiday crap-tacularity.

 We then get our first look at Mars.
 Martians are humanoid creatures with green makeup on their faces, wearing green jumpsuits and helmets with what appears to be random plumbing parts sticking out of them.
 The brooding Martian leader "Kimar" (an apparent mashup of the words "King" and "Martian") has noticed that his children "Bomar" ("Boy Martian") and "Girmar" ("Girl Martian") don't seem happy.
 He soon learns that rest of the children on Mars are similarly affected.
 All they do is sit around moping in front of their "video devices," watching broadcasts from Earth, with blank expressions on their faces.
 Soooo... in other words, they're exactly like Earth kids!